ampacheco/dvwa-devsec-workshop/README.md

 ![Secrets](/images/secrets.png)

+### 🟩5.3
-### 🟩5.3 Now you can complete the deploy workflow adding the nexte two steps
+Now you can complete the deploy workflow, adding the following two steps and an additional job to destroy the Microsoft Azure container instance created.

+The complete workflow should be the following.
 ````
 name: 🚀🚀 Basic 👨‍💻Dev - Sec🪲 Ops📉  Workflow 🚀🚀
 on: